Burgerstein

 amino acids

 In the medical field, the smallest building blocks of proteins are called amino acids.
-To build proteins (synonym: proteins), the amino acids are therefore absolutely necessary.
-Read more here.
+Amino acids are therefore essential for the formation of proteins (synonym: egg whites).
+Read more about this here.

 read more